Cwendkuuni/CTSES/Motivating-Example/README.md

 ## Notes

-The script uses hardcoded test data to ensure reproducibility.
+- The scripts use hardcoded test data to ensure reproducibility.

-It does not rely on reading .java files to avoid discrepancies due to encoding or formatting.
+- No `.java` file reading is needed to avoid encoding or formatting issues.

-The version of CodeBLEU used is a direct port of the official repository: https://github.com/microsoft/CodeXGLUE
+- CodeBLEU version is from the official Microsoft repo: https://github.com/microsoft/CodeXGLUE
+- OpenAI embeddings require a `.env` file with a valid `OPENAI_API_KEY`.